This month of development focused on enhancing our listing functionality with a few added search functions. Here are a few of our biggest updates.

 - eBay Allow Best Offer: You can now list products to eBay and set the lowest and max allowed bids for a more automated selling process.

-- Prop 65: With this newest addition, retailers can set whether a product is Prop 65 compliant or not for both Jet and Amazon.
+- Prop 65: With this newest addition, retailers can set whether a product is Prop 65 compliant or not for Amazon.

 - Listing Profiles: Creating listing profiles is easier than ever before.
 Use an existing listing that has all the necessary settings and choose to save as a template for other similar products.